Asperger's Syndrome

 A disgnosis of Asperger's syndrome is usually undertaken by a multi-disciplinary team.
 The team generally includes a paediatrician, a psychologist and a speech pathologist.
 Speech pathologists are generally the first professionals to assess and treat children with Asperger's syndrome.
 (Burgess & Turkstra, 2010)

 language assessments.
-This is because children with high functioning autism use complex sentences and grammar very well.
+This is because children with high functioning autism tend to use complex sentences and grammar very well.
 Their syntax and grammar skills

 are often within the typically developing range, or even above average.